LeeMorinUCF/ECP3004S21/demo_26_PP_Ch_15_Test_Debug/README.md

 A *dichotomy* is a contrast between two things.
 Examples of dichotomies are empty/full, even/odd,
 positive/negative, and alphabetic/nonalphabetic.
-If a fuction deals with two or more different categories or situations, test all of them.
+If a function deals with two or more different categories or situations, test all of them.

 - *Think about boundaries*
-If a fucntion behaves differently around a boundary or threshold, test exactly on that boundary.
+If a function behaves differently around a boundary or threshold, test exactly on that boundary.

 - *Think about order*